 By Bill Chioffi

-Ashwagandha (Withania somnifera) is a key ingredient in Calm Mab Tabs, but it has been in a relationship with humans for centuries as a medicine in India.
+Ashwagandha (Withania somnifera) is a key ingredient in Calm Mab Sticks, but it has been in a relationship with humans for centuries as a medicine in India.
 It’s quickly becoming familiar to many Americans.
 Ayurveda, the system of Traditional Medicine from India has been documented since 6,000 BCE and this plant is central to many formulae in one of the original Sanskrit texts on medicine, The Charaka Samhita

 The roots of this Solanaceae or Nightshade family of plants have the properties of a rasayan — an herbal preparation that “promotes a youthful state of physical and mental health and expands happiness.”
 Scientific studies have focused on a range of effective actions, but I like to think of it as a master regulator and specific food for the whole central nervous system.